 Amy Gogarty is an artist, educator and writer based in Vancouver.
 She has been a Board member since 2008.
 She received her MFA (Painting) from the University of Calgary.
 She taught art history, theory and ceramics history in the Liberal Studies Department of the Alberta College of Art & Design for sixteen years prior to relocating to Vancouver in 2006.
 She has exhibited installations of her paintings and other media in numerous local and national exhibitions.
 She maintains an active critical writing practice, publishing over 100 essays and reviews focused on contemporary art and craft practice, and she has presented papers in national and international symposia addressing craft issues.
 She co-edited Craft Perception and Practice vol 3 and Utopic Impulses: Contemporary Ceramics Practice, both published by Ronsdale Press in Vancouver.
 In 2009, she was the invited artist/writer for the Medalta International Artist Residency in Medicine Hat, Alberta, and she returned as a resident in October, 2018.
 More on her functional and sculptural ceramics can be found at www.amygogarty.weebly.com/

 Dr. Carol E Mayer FCMA is an advocate for BC ceramics both nationally and internationally.
-She holds degrees from UBC, Cambridge and Leicester and currently heads the curatorial department of the Museum of Anthropology at the University of British Columbia (MOA), where she is responsible for an international collection of ceramics.
+She holds degrees from UBC, Cambridge and Leicester and is currently a Research Fellow at the Museum of Anthropology at the University of British Columbia (MOA), where she researches and writes about the museum’s international collection of ceramics.
 In 1990, she curated the only permanent gallery devoted to European ceramics in western Canada.
 She has lectured extensively in Canada and abroad on issues relating to ceramics, museums and ethnography.
 Her reviews, catalogue essays and critical writings have been published widely, and she has organized and curated numerous exhibitions including Playing with Fire: Ceramics of the Extraordinary at MOA, 2019-2020.
-She is currently researching a new BC ceramics installation due to open 2022.
+She is currently researching a new BC ceramics installation.
+The new ceramics installation and accompanying publication are due to be completed by November, 2023.
 Carol has served on the Board of the Potters’ Guild and was awarded a Lifetime Membership of the Guild in 2005.
 Carol is the founding president of the NWCF, joining the Board in 1993.
-For more information on Carol and on the new Multiversity Galleries at MOA, where 3000 ceramics from around the world are on view.
-See the Museum of Anthropology
+For more information on Carol and on the new Multiversity Galleries at MOA, where 3000 ceramics from around the world are on view, see the Museum of Anthropology

 Born in England, Gillian McMillan trained as a teacher and taught before emigrating to Montreal and then Vancouver.
 She studied at Vancouver’s Huyghe School of Pottery and Douglas College (now Kwantlen U).
 She earned her BFA from Emily Carr College of Art & Design in 1994.
 She has taught at Place des Arts, the Shadbolt Centre for the Arts and at Port Moody Arts Centre.
 She has served on the Board of the Potters’ Guild of BC and is a founding member of Fraser Valley Potters’ Guild and Tri-City Potters.
 In 2010, she was an artist-in-residence at Medalta in Medicine Hat.
 Her work has been published in Robin Hopper’s Making Marks: Discovering the Ceramic Surface, two Lark books, Contact Magazine, and elsewhere.
 Working mainly in red earthenware painted with brightly coloured slips, Gillian has held solo exhibitions at the Gallery of BC Ceramics and at Circle Craft, where she introduced her distinctive jugbirds.
 Her work can be found in Circle Craft Co-op on Granville Island; at Jonathon Bancroft-Snell Gallery in London, Ontario; and at Primavera Gallery in Cambridge, England.
 Gillian joined the Board in 2021.
 For more of her work and to read her informative blog on clay-related events, see www.gillianmcmillan.com